 Originally conspire meant to come into agreement, to breathe as one.
 Now it nearly always has a negative connotation.
 Now it involves people getting together to plan harm.
 An entire field of study on conspiracy theories has statistically-oriented people holed up in their academic cells pounding out dissertations on the subject at this very moment.
 Why do we reject legitimate warnings?
 Why do we believe far-fetched conjectures?
 Why does the motive of conspirators always seem to be to bring people down or control them?

 Our son and daughter-in-law conspired to give their children something good.
-That summer, after the flood, the kids had seen most of their possessions and big chunks of their home tossed in a dumpster or piled on the street for large machinery to scoop up and haul away.
+That summer, after snowmelt and unprecedented rain combined to flood their town, the kids watched as most of their possessions and big chunks of their home were tossed in a dumpster or piled on the street for large machinery to scoop up and haul away.
 Their Dad not only spent many hours working on his own home, but dedicated many more to shoveling muddy sewage out of other people’s homes and helping with a thousand other urgent matters as he was pastor of a church that owned one of the few public buildings in town that remained mostly dry.

 “It’s not fair!
 Everybody else gets to do neat things!
 You always look after people and do good things for them like driving their suitcases to the airport, but a pastor doesn’t get to take his family on vacation.
 I hate your job!”